 Complexity Analysis

-The space complexity of this algorithm is O(V), where V is the number of vertices in the graph.
-This is due to both the data structure we use to store the indegrees of each vertice, and the queue we use to store the vertices with an indegree of 0, both of which store up to V elements.
+Space Complexity: O(V) where V is the number of vertices in the graph.
+This is due to the data structure we use to store the indegrees of each vertex, and the queue we use to store vertices with an indegree of 0, both of which store up to V elements.